cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

     src="{{ site.url }}{{ site.baseurl }}/assets/img/spiritfarer-fishing-2.jpg"
     alt="Fishing minigame in Spiritfarer, post-bite">
   <figcaption>
-    Spiritfarer strikes a balance between approachability and complexity with its fishing minigame.
+    <em>Spiritfarer</em> strikes a balance between approachability and
+    complexity with its fishing minigame.
   </figcaption>
 </figure>

-Now let's consider Spiritfarer's fishing minigame.
-The gameplay is similar to Stardew Valley: players can fish whenever they'd like, casting their line into the water and pressing `A` when there's a bite.
+Now let's consider *Spiritfarer*'s fishing minigame.
+The gameplay is similar to *Stardew Valley*: players can fish whenever they'd like, casting their line into the water and pressing `A` when there's a bite.
 Instead of a meter, the fish will move away from the player while you can hold `A` to reel in the fish.
 If the line is in danger of snapping, the entire rod will turn from vibrant yellow to deep crimson until, if the player refuses to let go, the line will snap.
 You catch the fish by pulling it in close enough without snapping the line.

-At its core, Spiritfarer's fishing game is similar to Stardew Valley, but it manages to improve the player experience in two ways:
+At its core, *Spiritfarer*'s fishing game echoes the *Stardew Valley* formula, but it manages to improve the player experience in two ways:
+{: .notice--info}

 First, the player initially cannot snap the line at all, and therefore will always catch the first.
 Early on, the game is intent on teaching players *how*